 Memorable Quote: “Lisa Simpson in detention?
 My horoscope said I would see something interesting today, but I thought that would be the horoscope itself.”

-Plot: Homer gets Snake’s luxurious hair after the jailbird is sent to the electrocution chair.
+Plot: Homer acquires Snake’s luxurious hair after the jailbird is sent to the electric chair.
 Once the hair’s fused to his scalp, Homer starts thinking like Snake, and goes after those who sent him to the Big House in the first place, including Bart.

-Reason for Ranking: Snake’s never been a favorite of mine (except for when he’s working as the wallet inspector), so maybe I’m letting my personal preferences get in the way, but I’m not much of a fan of “Toupée,” unlike World’s Deadliest Executions, which I LOVE.
+Reason for Ranking: Snake’s never been a favorite of mine (except for his brief stint as the wallet inspector), so maybe I’m letting my personal preferences get in the way, but I’m not much of a fan of “Toupée.”
+Unlike World’s Deadliest Executions, which I never miss an episode of.

 Memorable Quote: “That’s what I call a bad hair day!”

-Plot: In an elaborate fairy tale take-off, Homer abandons Bart and Lisa in the middle of woods to help solve the family’s food shortage problem.
-They end up imprisoned at an evil witch’s house, and Homer’s forced to begrudgingly rescue them after Marge criticizes his decision.
+Plot: In an elaborate fairy-tale takeoff, Homer abandons Bart and Lisa in the middle of the woods to help solve the family’s food-shortage problem.
+They end up imprisoned at an evil witch’s house, while Homer is forced to begrudgingly rescue them after Marge criticizes his decision.

 Memorable Quote: “Boy, dumping your kids in the forest sure gets your hands dusty.”
 “What?
 You threw our precious babies into the woods?
 We could have sold them!”

-Plot: In this off-, off-, off-Broadway musical, Homer’s blood is used to sweeten Moe’s beer, while Moe is acting sweet towards his forbidden love, Marge, who thinks her husband left her because he’s gay.
-In other words, it’s Sweeney Todd, kind of.
+Plot: In a hundreds-of-miles-from-Broadway musical, Homer’s blood is used to sweeten Moe’s beer.
+Meanwhile, Moe is acting sweet toward his forbidden love, Marge, who thinks her husband left her because he’s gay.
+In other words, it’s Sweeney Todd … kind of.

 Plot: In 1649, witch burnings are all the rage, and Marge has been accused of being a Warted One.
-For once, the senseless rioting in Springfield is correct, because Marge, along with Patty and Selma, are actually witches and fly around on broomsticks.
+For once, the senseless rioting in Springfield is correct, because Marge, along with Patty and Selma, are actually witches.

 Reason for Ranking: Not only does the episode feature Marge, Patty, and Selma as witches, an always-winning combination, “Coven” cleverly explains how the idea of trick-or-treating came to be, thanks to the narration of the Sea Captain.
 It also involves child cannibalism.
 That’s not a Treehouse first (that’s later), but it’s still worth nothing.

 Memorable Quote: “If they’re really witches, why don’t they use their powers to escape?”
 “That sounds like witch-talk to me, Lisa.”

-Plot: Bart and Milhouse order a stopwatch from an old comic book, which allows them to literally stop time.
-Boys being boys and all, they have some fun with this, including giving the Pope a wedgie and using Oscar de La Hoya as a punching bag.
-Things are going swell until the watch breaks.
+Plot: Bart and Milhouse order a stopwatch from an old comic book, which allows them to literally control time.
+Boys being boys and all, they have some fun with this, including giving the pope a wedgie.
+They have a blast until the watch breaks.

 Reason for Ranking: It’s pretty much the same idea as “War and Pieces,” but funnier, with Bart and Milhouse acting in character as two young menances who realize their actions have consequences when it’s nearly too late.